vasudharastogi/poet-control-loop-masters-thesis/README.md

 called hereinafter `<POET_INSTALL_DIR>`.
 With this version of POET I would not recommend to install to hierarchies like `/usr/local/` etc.

-The correspondending directory tree would be look like this:
+The correspondending directory tree would look like this:

 ``` sh
 .